semgrep/semgrep/docs/config/advanced.md

     message: "useless comparison operation `$X == $X` or `$X != $X`"
 ```

 This rule makes use of many of the operators above.
-It uses `patterns-or`,
+It uses `pattern-either`,
-`patterns-and`, `pattern`, and `pattern-inside` to carefully consider
+`patterns`, `pattern`, and `pattern-inside` to carefully consider
 different cases, and uses `pattern-not-inside` and `pattern-not` to whitelist
 certain useless comparisons.